mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 The answer is an emphatic <b>YES</b>.
 But *only* if we change the rules of the game.

 Here's the trick.
 We need to ensure that all inputs arrive reliably and in order.
-But if we just send inputs in UDP packets, some of those packets will be lost.
-What if, instead of detecting packet loss after the fact and resending lost packets, we just redundantly send all inputs we have stored until we know for sure that the other side has received them?
+But if we send inputs in UDP packets, some of those packets will be lost.
+What if, instead of detecting packet loss after the fact and resending lost packets, we redundantly include *all inputs* in each UDP packet until we know for sure the other side has received them?

 Inputs are very small (6 bits).
 Let's say we're sending 60 inputs per-second (60fps simulation) and round trip time we know is going the be somewhere in 30-250ms range.
 Let's say just for fun that it could be up to 2 seconds worst case and at this point we'll time out the connection (screw that guy).
 This means that on average we only need to include between 2-15 frames of input and worst case we'll need 120 inputs.
 Worst case is 120*6 = 720 bits.
 That's only 90 bytes of input!
 That's totally reasonable.

 We can do even better.
 It's not common for inputs to change every frame.
 What if when we send our packet instead we start with the sequence number of the most recent input, and the 6 bits of the first (oldest) input, and the number of un-acked inputs.
 Then as we iterate across these inputs to write them to the packet we can write a single bit (1) if the next input is different to the previous, and (0) if the input is the same.
 So if the input is different from the previous frame we write 7 bits (rare).
 If the input is identical we write just one (common).
 Where inputs change infrequently this is a big win and in the worst case this really isn't that bad.
 120 bits of extra data sent.
 Just 15 bytes overhead worst case.

 Of course another packet is required from the right simulation to the left so the left side knows which inputs have been received.
-Each frame the right simulation reads input packets from the network before adding them to the playout delay buffer and keeps track of the most recent input it has received by frame number, or if you want to get fancy, a sequence number of only 16 bits that handles wrapping.
-This most recent input received is sent back to the left simulation as an "ack" or acknowledgment.
+Each frame the right simulation reads input packets from the network before adding them to the playout delay buffer and keeps track of the most recent input it has received and sends this back to the left as an "ack" or acknowledgment for inputs.

-When the left simulation receives this ack it discards any inputs older than the most recent received input.
+When the left side receives this ack it discards any inputs older than the most recent received input.
 This way we have only a small number of inputs in flight proportional to the round trip time between the two simulations.

 ## Flawless Victory